 Wonderful unexpected picture possibilities can occur any time during a photo shoot.
-I’ve noticed these possibilities appear while I’m already in the process of taking a picture or while I'm setting up for a new shot.
-When one does happen, this is what comes next:
+I’ve noticed that they appear while I’m already in the process of taking a picture or while I'm setting up for a new shot.
+When an opportunity shows itself, this is what comes next:

 Here are some examples of what I believe to be intriguing shots that came along quite unexpectedly.

 My plan for the first of these two photographs was to have Anabel on the bed alone, with the “Private Property” sign covering her chest.
-As I was preparing to take the picture, however, the dog jumped onto the bed.
-I held off shooting for just a moment, waiting to see what would happen.
-I’m glad I waited.
-He ended up looking as if he were reading the sign.
+As I was preparing to take the picture, however, the dog jumped up.
+I held off shooting for a moment, waiting to see what would happen.
+I’m glad I did.
+He ended up looking as if he was reading the sign.
 Then, as can be seen in the second photo, and to both our amazements, he began crawling under the top sheet.
 By the way, Anabel’s open-mouth surprise was quite real.